-As we prepared to welcome our community back to face to face learning, we sought feedback from our students and staff around returning to school, in particular: What were they looking forward to?
+As we prepared to welcome our community back to face-to-face learning, we sought feedback from our students and staff around returning to school, in particular: What were they looking forward to?
 What were their concerns?
 What support was needed?
 What were the silver linings that we wanted to hold onto?
 This data helped us to very intentionally create strategies, programs and actions that we could put in place to support both students and staff, including infographics and recommendations around wellbeing needs, prioritising relationships, fatigue, being strategic with assessment and homework, the notion of ‘less is more’, self-care, and validating the range of emotions experienced by all.

-Language and Messaging
+Language and messaging

 As part of our approach, we felt it important to acknowledge that the transition back to school was a significant event for all, and one that was multifaceted and presented new challenges and opportunities.
 We worked with our staff, students and parents around how we could best support all members of our community during this time, and most importantly, what the students needed to help them to re-establish an effective and healthy school routine.

 We asked our staff to model positivity and normalise the challenge, recognising that positive emotions such as hope and joy can help students to think and act creatively and with flexibility, and can also help to build social and psychological resources, especially resilience and grit.
-We also wanted our staff to let students know and communicate that it is OK to feel vulnerable, confused or concerned during this time, and these are appropriate responses to have.
-As part of this, we were very clear and intentional in encouraging the mantra of ‘less is more’ and giving them ‘permission’ to prioritise essential curriculum and learning, whilst letting our students and parents know that they were in an excellent learning position.
+We also wanted our staff to let students know and communicate that it is okay to feel vulnerable, confused or concerned during this time, and these are appropriate responses to have.
+As part of this, we were very clear and intentional in encouraging the mantra of ‘less is more’ and giving them ‘permission’ to prioritise essential curriculum and learning, while letting our students and parents know that they were in an excellent learning position.

-In recognising the varying needs of our students, we redesigned our Year 7 – 12 Wellbeing Program to include a focus on Hope, Gratitude, Connectedness and Self-Efficacy.
-These themes were purposefully chosen as research indicates that Hope significantly and positively correlates with psychological wellbeing and coping in the face of adversity; Gratitude can lead to a greater sense of happiness and can help to shift the focus from the challenges we have been experiencing; Self-efficacy skills can enable us to draw on our strengths during difficult times; and Connectedness is essential in helping students to feel known, valued and understood — moreover, social support networks are key in overcoming stress and bouncing back from adversity.
+In recognising the varying needs of our students, we redesigned our Year 7 – 12 wellbeing program to include a focus on hope, gratitude, connectedness and self-efficacy.
+These themes were purposefully chosen as research indicates that hope significantly and positively correlates with psychological wellbeing and coping in the face of adversity; Gratitude can lead to a greater sense of happiness and can help to shift the focus from the challenges we have been experiencing; Self-efficacy skills can enable us to draw on our strengths during difficult times; and connectedness is essential in helping students to feel known, valued and understood — moreover, social support networks are key in overcoming stress and bouncing back from adversity.
 During Tutor and Form time, as well as our House Program, these ideas were explored across 16 different games, activities and challenges, and we will build on these as we continue to navigate the ever-changing environment that we find ourselves in.